| |

 - Upper abdominal pain or pressure

-- Change in mental status; unusual behavior, confusion, difficulty arousing
+- Change in mental status: unusual behavior, confusion, difficulty arousing

 - Head or spine injury